EWhite613/server-replay/README.md

   -c, --config  The config file to use
   -p, --port    The port to run the proxy server on  [default: 8080] -d, --debug   Turn on debug logging
+  --proxy       The server to proxy not found calls to
 ```

 See the [Setup section for details on creating `.har` file and using the proxy in your browser](#setup).